 How is chlamydia trachomatis treated?

 To receive treatment for chlamydia trachomatis, you should first get tested.
 If your doctor suspects that you are high-risk for infection (e.g. you are experiencing symptoms or your partner has tested positive) they may give you treatment before your test results have come back.

 Chlamydia trachomatis can be easily cleared up with a short course of antibiotics.
-Usually you will be prescribed doxycycline.
+Chlamydia treatment for uncomplicated infection usually consists of taking an antibiotic tablet for seven days.
 The treatment that you receive depends on where chlamydia has been found and your symptoms.
 If you receive a diagnosis of chlamydia before it has caused other complications, and if you take your antibiotics correctly, you should be completely cleared of infection.

 People who are sexually active and sleeping with new partners should aim to get tested regularly e.g. every 3 to 6 months.
 This applies even if you aren’t experiencing any symptoms.
 If you’ve had unprotected sex, have symptoms or think you may be at risk of an STI, you should seek medical advice from your local health clinic or GP.

 To get tested for free visit a sexual health clinic or GP surgery.
 You can also order a home test kit from a service such as LloydsPharmacy Online Doctor if you don’t have symptoms.
 Visit our Sexual Health Clinic to find out more.